adienanimeesha/Team55_Deploy/Interviews/Iteration_2/Eric/2026_04_27_Eric&Catherine_1.md

 Are you asking for directions or just in general?
 It can be both, though.
 For directions, I use Maps, but in general...
 Yeah, I guess I'll go on my phone if I don't have anything else to do.
 We are building something that tells you whether you will make it between classes before you start walking.

-**Catherine:** Does that sound like something you would use?
+Does that sound like something you would use?
 How fast do you assume you're doing it?
 How fast?
 Wait, what do you mean?
 Like, do you mean do you have time to get to your next class?
 Yeah.
 If I'm very late trying to get to my class, I guess I'm probably not going to usually open something to check.
 If I've got time, I'm just booking it there.

 I'm just running.
 Wait.
 Sorry.

-**Catherine:** Has Google...
+Has Google...
 Like, you said you use Google Maps, right?
 Has Google Maps ever given you, like, an accurate travel time on campus?
 Like, the timing is so off?
 Or, like, the routes are so long?
 I think there are UQ Maps as well, which are more accurate.
 I don't think they work on Android.
 At least they didn't when I started.

 I don't have an Android, so...
 But it works on Apple.
 But, like, UQ Maps or Google Maps, which one do you prefer?
 I guess I can't use UQ, so Google.
 Yeah, I think, as well, I use Google.